Close Menu

 Whether a young or established company, both should show growth potential if they seek growth financing.
 For investors, this is relevant due to the prospect of attractive returns.
 The risk profile and objectives determine which type of capital can be used for growth financing and which capital providers are suitable.

-Conclusion: growth capital
+Conclusion: growth capital to expand business

 Revenue growth is one of the most important goals for companies.
 Whether to use debt or equity capital for growth financing depends on the investment project.
 It also raises the question of access to capital, which depends on the phase of the company.
 As with any funding, companies should also consider the cost of capital and the expected ROI (as far as it can be planned).